Predictia/AQUA/docs/sphinx/source/graphics.rst

 A function called ``plot_single_map_diff()`` is provided with many options to customize the plot.

 The function is built as an expansion of the ``plot_single_map()`` function, so that arguments and options are similar.
-The function takes as input two xarray.DataArray, with a single timestep.
+The function takes as input two ``xarray.DataArray``, with a single timestep.

 The function will plot as colormap or contour filled map the difference between the two input DataArray (the first one minus the second one).
 Additionally a contour line map is plotted with the first input DataArray, to show the original data.